-Drexel Human Resources (HR) is here to help you as you prepare for retirement.
-We encourage you to familiarize yourself with the Retirement Eligibility & Benefits Policy (HR-21).
-Meet with an HR representative to discuss your retirement eligibility, the retirement process and what benefits you are eligible for upon retirement.
-Contact the HR Service Center at email@example.com or 215.895.2850 to schedule an appointment.
+Drexel Human Resources is here to help you as you prepare for retirement.
+We encourage you to familiarize yourself with the Retirement Eligibility & Benefits Policy (HR-21) and schedule a benefits consultation at least two months prior to your retirement date to discuss your retirement eligibility, the retirement process and benefits you are eligible for upon retirement.
+Contact the Human Resources Service Center at firstname.lastname@example.org or 215.895.2850 to schedule an appointment.

-The retiree and spouse of record have the right to change their election during Open Enrollment, subject to health plan rules and the following limits.
-The Retiree and spouse of record may enroll or unenroll at other times due to certain life events, subject to the limitation in the above paragraph.
-If a retiree and/or spouse of record does not enroll, or chooses to unenroll at any time, enrollment/reenrollment will be available only if the retiree and/or spouse of record have been continuously covered in another health plan (other than Medicare) in the interim.
-This rule also applies to enrollment/reenrollment during the Open Enrollment period.
-Proof will be required.
+The retiree and spouse/domestic partner of record have the right to change their election during annual Open Enrollment, subject to health plan rules and the following limits.
+The retiree and spouse/domestic partner may enroll or unenroll mid-year with a qualifying life event.
+If a retiree and/or spouse/domestic partner experiences a qualifying life event, enrollment will be available only if the participant(s) have been continuously covered in another health plan (other than Medicare only) in the interim, such as employer based group coverage or Medicare plus a supplemental plan.
+This rule also applies to medical election changes during the Open Enrollment period.
+Documentation will be required.

 Retiree Benefit Plan Rates

-Understanding Healthcare Options From Madicare to the Marketplace
+Understanding Healthcare Options From Medicare to the Marketplace

 Click here to view this training presentation [PDF]